-To use an SDK as the basis for your integration, install the SDK of your choice (by following instructions provided in the SDK’s Readme on GitHub).
-Then, leverage the API Documentation for code samples:
+To use an SDK as the basis for your integration, install the SDK of your choice by following instructions provided for that respective SDK.
+Then, leverage the API Documentation for code samples and follow these steps:

-Using the panel on the right side of the page, select the tab for the language that you’re interested in.
+Using the code sample panel on the right side of the page, select the tab for the language that you’re interested in.

 Navigate to any API Reference section to see a code sample that demonstrates how to execute the operation using the SDK.